SerratedSharp/AspNetCore.Docs/aspnetcore/client-side/dotnet-js-interop.md

 # Interoperate with Javascript from .NET WebAssembly

-The System.Runtime.InteropServices.JavaScript namespace provides support for interop between a .NET WebAssembly and JavaScript and is colloquially referred to as JSImport/JSExport interop.
+The System.Runtime.InteropServices.JavaScript namespace provides support for interop between a .NET WebAssembly and JavaScript and is colloquially referred to as JSImport/JSExport interop, so named for the two most common attributes used to define desired interop.

 This is applicable when running a .NET WebAssembly module in a JavaScript host such as a browser.
 These scenarios include either Blazor WebAssembly apps as detailed in [JavaScript interop with ASP.NET Core Blazor](../blazor/js-interop/import-export-interop), non-Blazor .NET WebAssembly apps detailed in [Run .NET from JavaScript](dotnet-interop.md), and other .NET WebAssembly platforms which support JSImport/JSExport.

 ## Prerequisites